The Heart of Heart Line Counseling

 Anneliese Vandre, LPC, EMDR Specialist

 As a person-centered therapist, my purpose is to support you in tapping into your own wisdom and inner strengths as you navigate challenges and learn new skills that resonate with you along the way.
-Whether you are experiencing trauma, depression, anxiety, grief and loss, substance abuse, or lifestyle changes, I will partner with you to create a plan to achieve your goals, while providing a safe and empowering space for reflection and self-expression.
+Whether you are experiencing trauma, depression, anxiety, grief and loss, or lifestyle changes, I will partner with you to create a plan to achieve your goals, while providing a safe and empowering space for reflection and self-expression.
 With me as your guide, eye movement desensitization and reprocessing (EMDR) therapy can help you to experience an increased sense of calm and well-being while healing from traumatic events.
 My background in cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), polyvagal practices, mindfulness, and transpersonal psychology can also support you in connecting with your best, most authentic self.

 I received a Master's Degree in Psychology from Capella University in 2011 and completed an additional two years of coursework in Counseling at Lakeland University in Madison.
 I have over seventeen years of human services experience, including domestic violence education and advocacy, mental health service coordination, and psychotherapy.
 In my spare time, I find crochet, quilting, and hiking Wisconsin’s state parks to be relaxing and restorative.
 I am grateful for the opportunity to collaborate with you in your own journey of healing and transformation.

-Heather Hoene, Counseling Clinical Trainee
+Heather Hoene, LPC-IT

 Rise and shine!
 I come to you with a bachelor's degree in Clinical Psychology and 15 years of clinical experience holding a variety of roles in the field.
 Currently, I am completing a double-master's degree at Viterbo University and am continuing now continuing with Heartline Counseling and Consulting during my internship and hopefully beyond.
 My background includes experience with Autism treatment, implementing skills practice with ABA, Play-based and Early Start Denver Model approaches.
 I also carry a unique set of adventure-based therapeutic styles, which holds a very compassionate piece of my heart.
 Other experiences entail trauma-informed care, engagement in SUD Grant work through Viterbo University's RESPOND program, and multicultural diverse populations.